 Latest Posts

-Overview The OlympusOlympus introduced its first camera in 1936, the Semi-Olympus I, fitted with the first Zuiko-branded lens.
+OlympusOlympus introduced its first camera in 1936, the Semi-Olympus I, fitted with the first Zuiko-branded lens.
 The first innovative camera series from Olympus was the Pen, launched in 1959.
 The half-frame format, allowing 72 pictures of 18 × 24 mm format on a standard 36-exposure roll of film, made Pen cameras compact and portable for their time.
-Pixel More AZ-330 Super Zoom is a large 35mm...
+Pixel More has a rich history in camera manufacturing, and their...

 Read MorePeople and Photography